fguerra73/al-folio/_projects/em_project.md

 1. Explaining and making Explainable the Entity Matching process;
 2. Automatic techniques for performing EM;
-3. Usupervised evaluation of the EM.
+3. Unsupervised evaluation of the EM.